 - Look around and find a shady spot, if there is too much direct light, your crystal ball will pick up reflections and these can ruin your image.

 - Try to find a place that is elevated, relative to your subject.
 Rest your ball on something raised and shoots from below to avoid too much ground in your image.
 A crystal ball flips and distorts the scene that is behind it.
 If you place the ball down on the ground, much of your reflection will simply be the ground.
-By getting the crystal ball up higher, and by shooting from below it, you emphasize the sky and above-ground features of your subject.
+By getting the crystal ball up higher and shooting from below it, you emphasize the sky and above-ground features of your subject.

 - Remember that moving the ball closer to your subject will emphasize the distortion and bending while moving the ball further away will render the subject in a more realistic manner.